KnowHowSpringBoot/quickstart-restful-user-profile-crud/README.md

 ## Technology stack

-Java 17, Spring Boot
+Java 19, Spring Boot, JPA, Postgres.

 ## Prerequisites

 The following items should be installed in your system:

-* Java 17 or newer.
+* Java 19 or newer.
 * git command line tool (https://help.github.com/articles/set-up-git)
 * Your preferred IDE (IDEA preferably)